openownership/register/README.markdown

   - Note: for incremental exports, you need to have primed Redis with the existing statement ids from S3.
 (Download the file from S3, read each line into an array, then initialise the exporter with `existing_ids: your_array`)

+## To perform a wholly new export

+- This is a temporary workaround to our data not containing change markers in the form of `replacesStatements` values.
+- Comment out the lines in `BodsExporter.entity_ids_to_export` that deal with limiting the export to entities updated since the last export (everything except the first and last line).
+- Run `BodsExporter.new.call`

 - Once the exporter has completed, you can close the console and the screen window.
 - Detach screen with `ctrl+a ctrl+d`, reattach with `screen -r`